Col-OSSOS: The Distribution of Surface Classes in Neptune's Resonances: The Surfaces of Resonant TNOs

 The dynamically excited TNOs and the resonant TNOs within the FaintIR group are likely to represent objects which formed in the FaintIR region and were scattered or captured into other populations during planetary migration.
-The FaintIR objects labeled dynamically excited objects are not consistent with being the high-inclination tail of the cold population (21\%$^{+13}_{-14}$ compared to 5$\pm1$\%).
 For the resonant TNOs, in the cumulative PC$^2_{grJ}$ shown on the right in Figure \ref{fig:PCcumul}, these populations show different enhancements of FaintIR surfaces relative to the dynamically excited population.
-It is clear that a higher fraction of the resonant TNOs in the 4:3, and within the classical belt have more surfaces similar to the cold classical TNOs, which have the FaintIR surface classification.
+The sample of 4:3 resonators and the resonators within the classical region have a high fraction of objects with surface colors consistent with a FaintIR surface classification seen in the majority of cold classicals.
+The PC$^2_{grJ}$ for two of these resonators are also among the lowest PC$^2_{grJ}$ values in the sample, reflecting the confident classification of these objects as FaintIR bodies, see Figure \ref{fig:grJ}.
 The 3:2 resonance and $a>49$ resonances show a PC$^2_{grJ}$ distribution similar to the dynamically excited TNOs.
 The Plutinos are the largest sub-sample, 15 objects, and are also found with the full range of surface colors.
 This remains consistent with the possibility of capture from the bulk dynamically excited population, however, as that population includes $\sim20$\% FaintIR surfaces.
 The inclusion of several resonant TNOs that are coincident with the bulk of the cold classical TNOs is immediately apparent, and includes a 4:3, a 2:1, and a 3:2 resonator.

 The TNOs currently in Neptune's resonances include objects with a variety of origins.
 Some resonant objects were captured during the era of planet migration via sweeping (resonances picking up objects as the resonances move through a population already exterior to Neptune) and scattering (objects dynamically perturbed outward from the giant planet region that end up in Neptune's resonances); there are also objects from the current scattering population that temporarily stick in the resonances.
 Depending on the specifics of planetary migration, different resonances may have preferentially captured objects from different primordial planetesimal populations (we expand upon this in Section~\ref{sec:Discussion}).
 It is generally thought that the dynamically excited populations originate from a portion of the planetesimal disk closer to the giant planets than the cold classical TNOs thought to have formed in situ (see review by \citealt{Gladman2021}), which is motivated by, and consistent with, the idea of a color transition in the planetesimal disk, as discussed above.
 In this scenario, we expect the resonances that are dominated by capture of scattering objects (either in the early solar system or from the current scattering population) to have surface properties similar to the dynamically excited population; while resonances dominated by sweeping capture of cold disk objects should share surface properties with the cold classical population.